nckgreene/bcs.github.io/index.md

 ### BCS prediction from images
-Some approaches have used active shape models based on appearance (Azzaro et al. 2011) or contour (Weber et al., 2020).

-Many approaches have used depth cameras and then, using the cows' topology, have engineered features that a processed by models (Spoliansky et al., 2016, Liao and Krukowski, 2017)
+Previous approaches for cattle BCS prediction can be divided into those that worked with 2D images as data those that worked with depth images as data.
+Some approaches based on 2D images have used active shape models based on appearance (Azzaro et al. 2011) or contour (Weber et al., 2020).
+Other approaches based on 2D images have used ...
+Approaches based on depth images used the animals' topology to engineer features for further processing by models (Spoliansky et al., 2016, Liao and Krukowski, 2017).

 Previous image-based systems have BCS from images with external information (such as x, y. and z) or from depth images (cite).